LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 Prolog integration and migration
 ================================

-An application may include plain Prolog files, Prolog modules, and Logtalk objects.
-This is a perfectly valid way of developing a complex application and, in some cases, it might be the most appropriated solution.
-Modules may be used for legacy code or when a simple encapsulation mechanism is adequate.
-Logtalk objects may be used when more powerful encapsulation, abstraction, and reuse features are required.

-This section provides tips for integrating and migrating plain Prolog code and Prolog module code to Logtalk.
-Step-by-step instructions are provided for encapsulating plain Prolog code in objects, converting Prolog modules into objects, and compiling and reusing Prolog modules as objects from inside Logtalk.
+This section provides suggestions for integrating and migrating plain Prolog code and Prolog module code to Logtalk.
+Detailed instructions are provided for encapsulating plain Prolog code in objects, converting Prolog modules into objects, and compiling and reusing Prolog modules as objects from inside Logtalk.
 An interesting application of the techniques described